Home Blog Distribute API Reference from YAML Across Docs, and Apps

 This approach ensures:

 By centralizing reference information in YAML, you don’t just build an API—you build a distribution engine for consistent, reusable documentation across every medium.
+Storing that YAML in plain files rather than a database keeps the entire stack auditable and Git-friendly.

 As explained in Strong Information Typing Without XML Overhead, the same YAML file can also be consumed at build time in Astro.